leaningtech/labs/src/content/docs/cheerpx/00-guides/01-quickstart.md

 CheerpX's API is still in the works, so we are not tagging releases yet.
 All nightly builds are immutable so you can trust that the URL above will not break.

-## 2. Create a CheerpX application instance
+## 2. Create an application instance

 CheerpX is exposed in a global object called `CheerpXApp`.
 To create an instance, call the [`create`](/cheerpx/reference/CheerpXApp-create) method.